 If you’re a homeworker, there are also no cues to tell you to stop.
 Unlike in the office, where your colleagues begin to shut down computers, tidy desks and put coats on to leave, at home, there are no distinct boundaries and the hours roll into each other.

 One phrase we need to practise saying: I have done enough today.

 A simple idea that can be part of the arsenal in developing a better growth mindset.
 It’s something, psyschologist, Sharon Draper, discusses in the article on Growth Mindset and Self-Worth in issue 2 of the magazine.

 Among her tips for nurturing your growth mindset, she says, “If you believe in yourself and your work ethic, then you should allow for relaxed time outside of your business.”

 Part of the appeal of working from home is the better work-life balance that can be achieved.
 To enjoy it, we need to trust that we have the discipline to complete the jobs that need doing while also prioritising downtime.

 Draper says, “This calm time is imperative and is as productive as it is doing the work.
 This is because it allows you to build up your emotional reserves so that you feel capable of tackling the challenges when you get back into business mode.”

-You are in the right place
+Switching off: know you’re in the right place

 Saying, “I have done enough,” can be surprisingly hard.
 We may never feel we have done enough, particularly if few things have been ticked off the to-do list.